ucr-hpcc/ucr-hpcc.github.io/content/en/About/overview/introduction.md

 #### HPC usage

-+ [Usage instructions](https://hpcc.ucr.edu/manuals/) are provided in the manual section.
++ [Usage instructions](https://hpcc.ucr.edu/manuals/) are provided in the manual section
 + To efficiently navigate the Manuals pages, use the [Manual dropdown](https://raw.githubusercontent.com/ucr-hpcc/ucr-hpcc.github.io/master/static/img/Manual_Navigation.png) in the menu bar on the top of this site.
 + [Event schedule](https://hpcc.ucr.edu/events/events/) for workshops and monthly user meetings

 #### Infrastructure description

-+ [Infrastructure description](https://hpcc.ucr.edu/about/hardware/overview/) of HPCC's clusters and parallel storage systems.
++ [Infrastructure description](https://hpcc.ucr.edu/about/hardware/overview/) of HPCC's clusters and parallel storage systems
 + [Facility description document](https://goo.gl/43eOwQ) for grant applications and related purposes

 #### Help and contacts